-Most consumers have never even met a real butcher, someone responsible for the respectful slaughter and traditional meat processing of locally raised livestock.
+Most consumers have never even met a old fashioned local butcher, someone responsible for the respectful slaughter and traditional meat processing of locally raised livestock.
 USDA approved slaughterhouses have put an end to all that with the processing of animals located as far away from the consumer as possible so that the horrific practices of factory farming of animals can be kept hidden.

 Farmstead Meatsmith aims to change all that.